Luiggi-piero/Luiggi-piero/README.md

 <h2 align="center">Luiggi Yantas</h2>
-<p align="center">Bachiller en Ingeniería de Software con una sólida pasión por el desarrollo</p>
+<p align="center">Graduated in Software Engineering with a solid passion for development.</p>

 ###